The criteria for acceptance are:

 Open data in Royal Society Open Science

-We require supporting data and information, including source code, to be made available prior to publication so that all results are reproducible.
-For more information please refer to our data sharing policies.
-In order to make this policy as easy possible to comply with the Royal Society Open Science submission system is fully integrated with the Dryad data repository.
+We require supporting data and information, including source code, to be made available at the time of submission of the manuscript to ensure that referees have access to the data.
+This is in line with our policy that all results should be reproducible and our promotion of openness in science.
+For more information, please refer to our data sharing policies.
+In order to make it as easy as possible to comply with this policy, the Royal Society Open Science submission system is fully integrated with the Dryad data repository.
 We also cover the cost of submitting data to Dryad up to 20GB.
+Data submitted as electronic supplementary material will, upon acceptance of a manuscript, be deposited at the Royal Society's figshare portal free of charge.

-Datasets and code that have been deposited in an external repository should be appropriately cited in both the reference list and data accessibility section.
+Datasets and code that have been deposited in an external repository should be appropriately cited in both the reference list prior to submission and data accessibility section.

 Unless there are strong extenuating circumstances for doing so, we will not generally accept statements such as "Data and materials are available upon request from the authors" in our data accessibility statements.
 Exceptions are at the Editor's discretion.